yasser292929/ImageGallery/README.md

              ,FILENAME
      from your_table

-  Create Application Process GETFILE is process onDemand with following code:
+  Create Application Process onDemand GETFILE with following code:

     begin
     for c1 in (select *